 Sept.
 23, 2021 – G-III to Acquire Sonia Rykiel

-The deal is expected to close by the end of October 2021.
+The fashion-centric M&A deal is expected to close by the end of October 2021.

 Aug.
 24, 2021 – Chanel Takes Majority Stake in Paima